HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      [ 100, 150, 250, 450 ]
 ```

-For numeric data, if the `by` attribute is not specified, the `ADD: LE $?
+For numeric data, if `by` attribute is not specified, `ADD: LE $?
 BY 1` executor will be used by default; this executor will generate an array containing only one value, which is the current operation data.

-The syntax of the `OBJFORMULA` executor is as follows:
+The syntax of `OBJFORMULA` executor is as follows:

 ```
      "OBJFORMULA" [ws] ':' [ws] <value_number_comparing_logical_expression> <ws> "BY" <ws> <iterative_assignment_list>